apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/computer_preparation.md

 ## Install Node.js {#install-node}

-Let's start with installation of Node.js.
+Let's start with the installation of Node.js.
 Node.js is an engine for running JavaScript, quite similar to the browser console we used in the previous lessons.
 You feed it JavaScript code, and it executes it for you.
 Why not just use the browser console?
 Simply put, because it's limited in its capabilities.
 Node.js is way more powerful and is much better suited for coding scrapers.

 If you're on macOS, use [this tutorial to install Node.js](https://blog.apify.com/how-to-install-nodejs/).
 If you're using Windows [visit the official Node.js website](https://nodejs.org/en/download/).
 And if you're on Linux, just use your package manager to install `nodejs`.